ribice/glice/README.md

 ## Introduction

-glice analyzes the go.mod file of your project and prints it in a tabular format - name, URL, and license short-name (MIT, GPL...).
+glice analyzes the go.mod file of your project and prints it in a tabular format [csv and json available as well] - name, URL, and license short-name (MIT, GPL...).

 ## Installation